Emile Baron

-Emile Raymond Baron (born 17 June 1979) is a South African retired association football goalkeeper who has played for South Africa.
+Emile Raymond Baron (born 17 June 1979) is a South African retired association football goalkeeper who played for South Africa.

 International career

-Baron made his international debut in a friendly against Saudi Arabia on 20 March 2002 and has so far been capped 4 times.
+Baron made his international debut in a friendly against Saudi Arabia on 20 March 2002.
 He was also a participant at the 2004 African Nations Cup.
 In April 2010, he got a shoulder injury which caused him to miss the 2010 FIFA World Cup.
+He finished his international career with six caps for his national team.